MarkBaker/PHPGeodetic/README.md

  * Conversion of angles (bearings, latitudes and longitudes) between degrees, radians, minutes, seconds and gradians.
  * Conversion of distance between metres and kilometres, miles, nautical miles, yards, feet, inches and astronomical units.
  * Conversion of positions between Latitude/Longitude and ECEF (Earth-Centred, Earth Fixed); and vice versa.
+ * Conversion of positions between Latitude/Longitude and UTM (Universal Transverse Mercator); and vice versa.
  * Helmert Translations for conversion between datums.
  * Great Circle distance calculations using either the Haversine or Vincenty formulae.
  * Calculation of Initial and final bearings, and midpoint value for great circle routes.